Food safety investigation: Pistachios and pistachio products recalled due to possible Salmonella contamination

 What consumers should know

-Consumers can periodically check to see if they have recalled products by looking for the specific brand, product name and size, UPC and codes in the recall notification.
+Check the recall notice carefully and compare the brand, product name and size, UPC and codes in the recall notification.
 If the product does not match what is presented on the product table, the product is not part of the recall.

 Do not consume recalled products.
 Recalled products should be thrown out or returned to the place of purchase.
 Consumers who are unsure if they have purchased the recalled products are advised to contact their retailer.
 Consumers are also encouraged to sign up for food recall notifications.